 2. Foster a culture of curiosity

 Analytics teams thrive in dynamic environments that reward curiosity, encourage innovation, and set high expectations.
-Building and reinforcing this type of culture can help put organizations on a path to earning impactful returns from analytics investments.
+Building and reinforcing this type of culture can help put organisations on a path to earning impactful returns from analytics investments.

 Giving airtime to what went wrong allows the team to learn from their mistakes and see that perfection is a pipe dream.

 An active analytics culture thrives when CxOs reward curiosity over perfection.
 Encourage analysts to challenge convention and ask questions as a method to improve quality and reduce risks.
-This thinking goes hand in hand with a test-and-learn mentality, where pushing boundaries through proactive experimentation helps identify what works, and optimize accordingly.
+This thinking goes hand in hand with a test-and-learn mentality, where pushing boundaries through proactive experimentation helps identify what works, and optimise accordingly.

 It’s also important to create a culture where failure and success are celebrated equally.
 Giving airtime to what went wrong allows the team to more effectively learn from their mistakes and see that perfection is an unhealthy pipe dream.
-This encourages an environment that holds analysts accountable for delivering quality processes and results, further helping to mitigate risk and improve marketing programs.
+This encourages an environment that holds analysts accountable for delivering quality processes and results, further helping to mitigate risk and improve marketing programmes.